adrianfrich/creativecoding/_posts/2022-08-20-p5-assignment-thoughts.markdown

 <br>
 <br>

 Building on top of this, the assignment called for text elements and branding to be included, so at this stage I needed to figure out how to put text on the rotating cube - this proved to be the most difficult part of the sketch.
 Only because I haven't discovered the createGraphics function at this stage.
-But by using this function, you are able to call a texture funtion onto the cube itself and it will replace all faces of the cube with whatever you have in the setup
+But by using this function, you are able to call a texture function onto the cube itself and it will replace all faces of the cube with whatever you have in the setup.

 {% highlight ruby %}
     text = createGraphics(300, 100);
     text.fill(230, 30, 42);
     text.textAlign(CENTER);
     text.textFont(museo);
     text.textSize(50);
     text.text("RMIT", 140, 50);
 {% endhighlight %}

 {% highlight ruby %}
     texture(text);
     box(90);
 {% endhighlight %}

 Ideas that I'd like to implement to future projects/learn how to do: